entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Shelton, C. D., Sander, P. M., Stein, K., & Winkelhorst, H. (2012).
 Long bone histology indicates sympatric species of Dimetrodon (Lower Permian, Sphenacodontidae).
 Earth and Environmental Science Transactions of the Royal Society of Edinburgh, 103(1–2), 1–10. https://doi.org/10.1017/S1755691012000057

+Minter, N. J., & Braddy, S. J. (2009).
+Ichnology of an Early Permian intertidal flat: The Robledo Mountains Formation of southern New Mexico, USA.
+Special Papers in Palaeontology, 82, 1–107.

+Heckert, A. B., Lucas, S. G., Furfey, R. T., & MacDonald, J. P. (2010).
+Vertebrate paleontology of the Robledo Mountains Member of the Hueco Formation, Doña Ana Mountains, New Mexico.
+In S. G. Lucas, K. Zeigler & J. A. Spielmann (Eds.), The Permian of central New Mexico (New Mexico Museum of Natural History and Science Bulletin 49, pp. 169–180).